 \subsection{Disks closed under inversion}

-In this subsection we exploit the previous disks to describe special disks in the open half planes, $\C_L$ and $\C_R$.
-To this end we find it convenient to introduce the following disks (where the subscript abbreviates ``invertible") see Figures \ref{Figure:BasicInvertibleDisks} and \ref{Figure:MSF}.
+In this subsection we exploit the previous disks to describe special disks in the open left and right half planes, $\C_L$ and $\C_R$.
+To this end we find it convenient to introduce the following disks, where the subscript abbreviates ~{\em invertible} (meaning ``closed under inversion"), see Figures \ref{Figure:BasicInvertibleDisks} and \ref{Figure:MSF}.